 You can understand my disappointment and pain, and this is from the perspective of someone who has just barely outgrown shopping in the boy’s department (Read: my fashion standards for anyone, including myself, are not painstakingly high).

 Though my relationship with Leonardo DiCaprio has been complicated, once I realized his personal character and the young boy I first fell for on the deck of the Titanic are separate entities, I grew less bitter that things will probably never work out between us.
 I can look upon his accomplishments with elation and even a feeling of pride.
-(Did you hear he won a grammy last year?)
+(Did you hear he won an Oscar last year?)
 (Finally) (You worked so hard, baby, I knew you could do it) (Also, that speech, wooooow)